 Finally, you'll want to make sure you travel with the proper hiking and camping gear so that you'll have a comfortable place to sleep on your travels and a bit easier time getting up the mountains in general.

 Whether you are trekking independently or with guides, you'll want a comfortable backpack with plenty of storage capacity to carry all of your gear.
 During the day, you'll need easy access to extra layers of clothing, snacks, camera equipment, and various other items, and your pack will be key to carrying all of that equipment and more.
-Make sure that it is also hydration-ready, meaning it can hold a water reservoir, allowing you to easily take a drink while out on the trail.
+Make sure that whichever pack you go with is hydration-ready, meaning it can hold a water reservoir that allows you to easily take a drink while out on the trail.
 The Osprey Atmos 50 AG is a great choice to meet all of these needs and more.
+Not only is it comfortable, it is a highly versatile pack that will serve you well on a wide variety of adventures across the Himalaya and beyond.

 Most nights in the Himalaya will be spent staying in traditional Nepali teahouses or sometimes even tents, depending on the location.
 As the altitude increases, the nights will get colder, which means you'll need a good sleeping bag to help keep you warm and cozy as the mercury drops.
-That bag should have a temperature rating of 0 degrees Fahrenheit (-17 degree Celsius) or you'll run the risk of getting too cold.
+That bag should have a temperature rating of at least 0 degrees Fahrenheit (-18 degree Celsius) or you'll run the risk of getting too cold.
 We suggest the Therm-a-rest Oberon, but if additional warmth is needed, you can augment the sleeping bag with a Sea to Summit Thermolite Reactor liner as well.

 With the proper equipment in your pack, you'll stay warm, comfortable, and happy on your trek into one of the most spectacular settings found anywhere on Earth.
 Gear up and get going.
 The Himalaya are waiting.